top of page

 We understand how important it is for parents to see their rider's progress and show off their skills.
 That's why we host "Show What You Know" events several times a year where riders can showcase what they have learned to their parents.
 We can't wait for you to see what your rider has accomplished!
 These dates will be announced 3 times per year, once during each session.

-After registering, parents will receive the Clip Clop Registration Package with all the necessary information.
+After registering, parents will receive the full Clip Clop Registration Package outlining all policies and requirements in detail.

 We provide the horse, saddle, bridle, instructor, and assistant.